georust/proj/README.md

 # Requirements

-By default, this crate depends on a pre-built library, so PROJ v7.0.x must be present on your system.
+By default, this crate depends on a pre-built `libproj`, so PROJ v7.0.x must be present on your system.
 While this crate may be backwards-compatible with older PROJ 6 versions, this is neither tested nor supported.

 Two features are available: